I WAS INJURED AT WORK

 What’s next?

-Once you file a claim, your employer is required to provide you with medical care.
+Once you report a claim, your employer is required to provide you with a claim form along with continuing medical care.

-Get emergency treatment if needed.
-If it’s an emergency, call 911 or go to an emergency room right away.
+Get medical treatment: If you have a medical emergency situation, call 911 or go to an emergency room right away.
 Tell the medical staff that your injury or illness is job-related.
 If you can safely do so, contact your employer for further instructions.

 If you don’t need emergency treatment, make sure you get first aid and see a doctor if necessary.